-Observations:
+Observations

-- As the input data contains a disproportionate amount of grade '0' data(about 49% of total data), the model kind of overfits the data as a result, we get almost 100% accurate predictions even if the patch size is increased further.
-Only for some extreme cases as shown below, the model predict incorrect class. - For grade '1' images, we observe that as the patch size increased or when the location of the patch changed, the model classified wrongly or the confidence of the prediction reduced, hinting that the latent features are more localised for other grades than that of grade '0' images. - Also, we observed that when the patch masked areas around the middle of the fundus image comprising of the fovea, optic disc and surrounding areas, the model predicted wrongly, leading us to further investigate which of these areas contributed the most features for the classification.
+As the input data contains a disproportionate amount of class 0 data(about 49% of total data), the model kind of overfits the data as a result we get almost 100% accurate predictions even if the patch size is increased further.
+Only for some extreme cases as shown below, the model predicts incorrect class.

+- For grade '1', images, we observe that as the patch size increased, and when the location of the patch changed, the model classified wrongly or the confidence of the prediction reduced, hinting that the latent features are more localized for other grades than that of grade '0' images. - Also, we observe that the when the patch masked areas around fovea, optic disc and surrounding areas, the model predicted wrongly, leading us to further investigate which of these areas contributed most features for the classification.

-Q. Which are the important areas: Fovea, Optic Disc, centre or all?
+Fovea, Optic Disc or both?

-- From the insights we got from the previous exercise, let us figure out whether the fovea, optic disc or some area in between them or all of them contribute to the classification task in this section. - In order to achieve this, we cropped our images centred at the fovea, optic disc and the area in between them and trained ResNet-34 and ResNet-50 models on these cropped images. - Then we presented the corresponding cropped areas of the test images to see how the models performed.
-The results obtained are shown below.
+- Now we are embarked on figuring out whether the fovea, optic disc, some area in between them or all of them contribute to the classification task. - In order to achieve this, we cropped our images centred at the fovea, optic disc and the area in between them and trained ResNet-34 and ResNet-50 models on these cropped images. - Then we presented the corresponding cropped areas as test images to see how the models perform. - The results we obtained are displayed in the next slide.